Dom88Finch/DS_portfolio/README.md

-End of Month Objectives
+End of Year Objectives
 - Git,
 - Docker,
 - AWS or Google Cloud for training Neural Networks
-- Pyhton
+- Pyhton Advanced
 - Neural Networks
 - ML techniques including, Data Pipelines, Data Cleaning and Transformation,
 - ML Training Optimization skills
+- Django, APIs, React

 Other skills include
 - Fundamentals of digital marketing ( use these techniques to improve traffic to 1 or 2 of your websites above)